Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

+with $z_{\mathrm{bias}}^i$ representing for redshift bin $i$ a shift in the mean of the Gaussian and away from $z = z_{PZ}$ and $\sigma_z^i$ representing the possibly-z-dependent variance term.
+Given this, we have the redshift distribution $\frac{dN}{dz}^i$ of tomographic bin $i$ to be:

-and $\erf{(x)}$ the error function.
-Each tomographic bin is then described by distinct uncertainty parameters.
-In the case of LSST, bias on the redshift $z_{\mathrm{bias}}$ is set to zero while scatter is a linear function of redshift
+Each tomographic bin is then described in principle by distinct uncertainty parameters.
+Fiducially, bias on the redshift $z_{\mathrm{bias}}^i$ is set to zero in each bin $i$ while scatter in the LSST case is modelled for all bins as a linear function of redshift

 for both forecast years.
-This is visualized in the bottom panels of Fig. \ref{fig:srd_jmas_dndz_and_binning}, using green color for Y1 and blue for Y10.
+Although it is conventional to vary one or both of these sets of parameters in cosmological analysis, we fix them here.
+This is because we instead allow to vary the luminosity parameters which produce to underlying redshift distribution.
+The resulting redshift distributions are visualized in the bottom panels of Fig. \ref{fig:srd_jmas_dndz_and_binning}, using green color for Y1 and blue for Y10.
 We also over-plot the LSST SRD bins (in dashed lines) for completeness and easy comparison.

 \textbf{Intrinsic alignment model.} For the intrinsic alignments, our model incorporated a luminosity and redshift-dependent amplitude, as detailed in Eq. \ref{eq:ia_amplitude_model_lf_z}.
-The fiducial intrinsic alignment parameters --- $A_0$, $\beta$, $\eta_z^{\mathrm{low}}$, and $\eta_z^{\mathrm{high}}$ --- employed in our analysis are the fiducial values of \citealt{srd_lsst_desc}, adopted from \citealt{PhysRevD.70.063526}, \citealt{Bridle_2007}, and \citealt{Krause_2015}, and can be found in Table \ref{tab:analysis_fiducial_values}.
-The average IA amplitude was integrated across both the magnitude range and redshifts, as explained in \cite{Krause_2015}.
-Furthermore, during our calculations, we accounted for the red fraction of galaxies (inset in Fig. \ref{fig:ia_amplitude}) and the evolution of the IA amplitude across different redshifts was achieved by applying both low and high redshift scaling.
-This fiducial redshift evolution of the IA amplitudes can be viewed in Fig. \ref{fig:ia_amplitude}: the solid green line represents the amplitude for Y1 while Y10 is represented in blue.
+The fiducial intrinsic alignment parameters --- $A_0$, $\beta$, $\eta_z^{\mathrm{low}}$, and $\eta_z^{\mathrm{high}}$ --- employed in our analysis are the fiducial values of \citet{srd_lsst_desc} and can be found in Table \ref{tab:analysis_fiducial_values}.
+The fiducial redshift evolution of the IA amplitudes as well as the corresponding red fraction can be viewed in Fig. \ref{fig:ia_amplitude}: the solid green line represents the amplitude for Y1 while Y10 is represented in blue.
 The intrinsic alignment amplitude in both survey scenarios exhibits a sharp increase up to a redshift of approximately 1.5, beyond which it demonstrates a more gradual decline.
 Notably, the overall amplitude observed in the Y1 sample surpasses that projected for the year 10 forecasting scenario.
 For completeness and easier comparison, we included the redshift evolution of the IA signal for the corresponding SRD cases in Fig. \ref{fig:ia_amplitude}.

 In our analysis, we consciously retained the same color and evolutionary corrections as those utilized in obtaining the SRD results \citep{cosmolike_Krause_2017, srd_lsst_desc}.
 This decision was driven by the objective to minimize alterations to the established parameters, ensuring that the focus remains on evaluating the method's effectiveness and validity.
 This approach aligns with the intent of our investigation, which is to rigorously test the capabilities and accuracy of the method within a consistent and controlled framework.